Five Unique Ways To Spend Your Long Weekend In Regional NSW

 Register for the 100 Beaches Challenge online and download the guide, then start sharing snaps of your sandy discoveries on Instagram and Facebook.
 The week’s best pictures are featured on the @VisitShoalhaven Instagram account, and you’ll have discovered a beautiful new corner of the world.

 If you’ve ever wondered where your wine comes from (and how it disappears so quickly…), make your way to the beautiful Hunter Valley, just over two hours north of Sydney.
-Producing some of the country’s best wines, the annual Hunter Valley harvest is in full swing, with grape-picking galore going on.
+Producing some of the country’s best wines, the Hunter Valley is always worth a visit – it’s beautiful and there’s so much to do.

-The experts recommend hiring an e-bike from Sutton Estate in Pokolbin and peddling aroun some of the area’s picturesque wineries, grab a bite to eat at the on-site restaurants, and sample drops from some of the region’s boutique winemakers.
+The experts recommend hiring an e-bike from Sutton Estate in Pokolbin and peddling around some of the area’s picturesque wineries, grab a bite to eat at the on-site restaurants, and sample drops from some of the region’s boutique winemakers.
+Pick a few cellar doors, figure out a path between them and go.

 There are five national parks boasting 13 picturesque waterfalls on the 190km drive between Coffs Harbour and Armidale, including World Heritage-listed Dorrigo National Park and Wollomombi Falls, Australia’s second-tallest falls.
 For this reason, it’s been appropriately dubbed Waterfall Way.